-The level of PPE required for clinician and patient depends on the infection risk of the patient, and the nature of the care provided (in particular if there is likely to be contact with bodily fluids).
+The level of PPE required for clinician and patient depends on the infection risk of the patient, and the nature of the care provided.

 If you cannot get PPE from your usual supplier, contact the emergency management officer at your local district health board (DHB).

-Information and guidance can be found at Personal protective equipment use in health care and specific PPE respiratory physiotherapy guidelines below.
+There is information and guidance on PPE at Personal protective equipment use in health care and specific PPE respiratory physiotherapy guidelines below.

 Normal cleaning practices are required when treating non COVID-19 patients, however you may wish to clean more regularly than normal.

 Avoid sharing resources between patients, if you must share, clean thoroughly between use.

 You should not be treating people who are a probable or confirmed case of COVID-19 unless they require urgent treatment that cannot be delivered by a service elsewhere or by a clinician already in contact with the patient.
 There are extra cleaning precautions for rooms where a person is a confirmed or probable case of COVID-19.